 WHAT IS DIASTASIS RECTI?

-It doesn’t always return to its natural position after childbirth and, especially if a mother performs the ‘wrong’ type of abdominal exercises (read on for more information) the diastasis remains.
-This can cause a pooching or doming of your stomach, sometimes making you appear still a few months pregnant.
+You may see a ‘pooching’ or ‘doming’ of your stomach, especially when coming up from a lying position on your back.
+Sometimes you appear still a few months pregnant.
 As well as the aesthetic concerns, diastasis recti is associated with a weak core (and pelvic floor), leading to a lack of strength and stability in the entire pelvic region and midsection.
 You can see an illustration of the muscles involved here.

 WHAT CAUSES DIASTASIS RECTI?

-Unfortunately when the 2 parts of the muscle separate as a result of this increased pressure, the connective mid-line is stretched and weakened as it takes all other muscular and fascial support structures along with it.
+Unfortunately when the 2 parts of the muscle separate or come apart, the connective mid-line is stretched and weakened as it takes all other muscular and fascial support structures along with it.
 This leaves the front of the abdomen unsupported and unstable.
+The Raphe is designed to be taut, at full length and aligned in a vertical (breasbone to pubic bone) plane.
+But it cannot perform or function optimally when alignment is ‘out’.
+So it’s alignment we need to address to address a diastasis!

 HOW TO TEST FOR DIASTASIS RECTI